GDamiani2927/VORTEx/documentation/DOC.md

 [Launcher Code](https://github.com/GDamiani2927/Conklin-Damiani-PITS/blob/main/SpinLaunch.py)

 #### Overview
-The main problem with the code was figuring out how the encoders worked and received signal.
-We had used REV motors before, but only when connected to a REV Control Hub so we had to experiment with how to connect it to the Pico.
-We found that with the Pico, the encoder wires could send data just like a button that could be used to show how many times the arm rotated.
-The code counts the number of rotations by using the correct ratio and the gear ratio until it reaches the release point.
-Then it releases the magnet, stop the motor, and ends the code.
-The number of rotations before release can be easily changed depending on whether
+The code for the launcher allows the arm to spin and detach the payload so that it is launched and can gather data.
+It starts by turning on the electromagnet, which holds the payload connected to the arm, and then spinning the motor up to max speed.
+The code counts the number of rotations by using the encoders built into the motor and once the arm has rotated the set amount, the magnet is turned off, which detached the payload and launches it.
+The code is relatively straightforward but we ran into several issues with the encoders.

 #### Components
 Motor: declared in pwmio library and controlled with motor1.throttle = 1 or motor1.throttle = 0